-I fell in love with Cambodian food on our first trip to Phnom Penh, Cambodia‘s capital, six years ago.
-It wasn’t any singular experience, rather a culmination of myriad culinary experiences: tasting a trio of pungent dips made from Cambodia’s beloved fermented fish paste, prahok, at Romdeng restaurant; savouring a luxuriant saraman curry, redolent of dry Indian spices at Malis restaurant; and taking our time to relish a rich, complex amok trei (steamed fish curry) at Sugar Palm.
+I fell in love with Cambodian food on our first trip to Phnom Penh, Cambodia’s capital back in 2011.
+It wasn’t any singular experience, rather a culmination of myriad culinary experiences: tasting a trio of pungent dips made from Cambodia’s beloved fermented fish paste, prahok, at Romdeng restaurant; savouring a luxuriant saraman curry, redolent of dried Indian spices at Malis restaurant; and taking our time to relish a rich, complex amok trei at Sugar Palm.

-Then there were the markets and street food in Siem Reap and Battambang, where the best Cambodian breakfasts could be had: big bowls of aromatic kuy teav soup, Cambodia’s pho; cold fermented rice noodles in a lemongrass-heavy kroeung-based curry, sprinkled with shredded banana flower and fragrant herbs, called nom banh chok; and smoky slices of succulent barbecue pork on rice, the aromas of which waft down every street and lane where they’re grilled right by the roadside each morning.
+Then there was a heavenly Cambodian curry in Siem Reap, the markets and street food in both Siem Reap and Battambang, where the best Cambodian breakfasts can be had: big bowls of aromatic kuy teav soup, Cambodia’s pho; cold fermented rice noodles in a lemongrass-heavy kroeung-based curry, sprinkled with shredded banana flower and fragrant herbs, called nom banh chok; and smoky slices of succulent barbecue pork on rice, the aromas of which waft down every street and lane where they’re grilled right by the roadside each morning.

 Cambodian Food – From Foraging and Fermentation to Cooking with Fire and Edible Flowers

 Cambodian food is one of the world’s most misunderstood and under-appreciated cuisines, about which countless myths exist (no, it’s not “mild Thai”).
 Often ignored in Asian cookbooks, it’s one of Southeast Asia’s most influential cuisines, with many dishes featuring in the gastronomies of Thailand, Vietnam and Laos having provenance in the lands of Cambodia’s Khmer people – much of which is now part of Thailand, Vietnam and Laos.